 Biosimilars: What You Should Know

-These safe and effective drugs are highly similar to biologics and may be less expensive.
+These drugs are required to be as safe and effective as biologics and may be less expensive.

 A new generation of arthritis drugs called biosimilars entered the U.S. market in 2016.
 These Food and Drug Administration (FDA)-approved medications are copycat versions of familiar biologic medications used to treat rheumatoid arthritis (RA), psoriatic arthritis (PsA), ankylosing spondylitis, juvenile idiopathic arthritis, lupus and other conditions, including psoriasis and inflammatory bowel disease.
 Biosimilars are safe and effective treatment options.
 The FDA requires that they meet rigorous approval standards.